edubart/nelua-lang/docs/pages/overview.md

 ### Concept that infers to another type

-Sometimes is useful to infer a concept to a different type from the incoming `attr`, for example suppose you want to specialize a function that optionally accepts any kind of arithmetic, but you really want it to be implemented as an number:
+Sometimes is useful to infer a concept to a different type from the incoming `attr`.
+For example, suppose you want to specialize a function that optionally accepts any kind of arithmetic, but you really want it to be implemented as an number: